Indigenous Peoples Day of Wellness Grants

 • a First Nations Community, band or village council

-• an organization or agency that services First Nations people and is a registered society
+• a BC First Nations not-for-profit organization or agency that services First Nations people and is a registered society

 Grants are not awarded to individuals.
 If you are an individual with an idea or concept, we encourage you to partner with one of the types of group described here.
 The FNHA will require written confirmation your partnership.
-Funds will be distributed to the nation, registered organization or education institution.
+Funds will be distributed to the nation or registered organization.

-For example, if you are a certified yoga instructor who wants to provide online courses, this may be an opportunity to work with a local school or First Nations community.
+For example, if you are a certified yoga instructor who wants to provide online courses, this may be an opportunity to work with a First Nations community.

 When Should My Event Take Place?